 The surface of the eye is normally kept moist by a thin tear film that consists of three layers, the innermost mucin layer which is secreted by the surface of the conjunctiva (the membrane lining the eye), a middle aqueous layer produced by the tear glands called lacrimal glands, and the outermost lipid layer produced by glands of the eyelids called the meibomian glands.
 Tears keep the eye moist, wash away any foreign particles from the surface of the eye and protect the eye from infection.

 Some features that may point to the cause of dry eyes are:

-: People at an older age experience a decreased secretion of tears.
-Hormonal changes
+► Older age: People at an older age experience a decreased secretion of tears.

 ► Autoimmune diseases like Sjogrenís syndrome, rheumatoid arthritis and lupus: In people with autoimmune disease, the immune system acts abnormally and produces antibodies against its own organs.
 In Sjogrenís syndrome, antibodies are produced against the patientís tear glands leading to dry eyes, salivary glands leading to dry mouth, and joints leading to arthritis.
-Medications:

-: Since the mucin layer is produced from the surface of the eyes, chemical injuries that affect the surface of the eye result in decreased mucin production.
+► Chemical injuries of the eyes: Since the mucin layer is produced from the surface of the eyes, chemical injuries that affect the surface of the eye result in decreased mucin production.
 This leads to poor spreading of tears on the eye resulting in dryness.
-Stevens-Johnson syndrome:

-Rosacea is a skin condition where the skin of the face appears red with bumps and pimples.
+► Rosacea: Rosacea is a skin condition where the skin of the face appears red with bumps and pimples.
 The eyes also get irritated in this condition and appear watery and blood shot.

 Frequently Asked Questions1.
 Which doctor should I visit in case I suffer from dry eyes?